When does an app’s journey begin?

 Traditional app development

 Creating an app from scratch using code is a very tedious process.
-Entrepreneurs without technical knowhow have to either hire a development agency or a team of developers.
+Entrepreneurs without technical knowhow have to either hire an app development agency or a team of developers.
 Both these options are very expensive for a small business.

 This is not to mention the role of time as a factor.